azerion/bluestack-sdk-android/appsfire.md

 Preliminary steps:

 1. Add the mngads-server Mopub adapter (mngads-adserver-mopub-adapter.jar) to the libs folder of your application project,
-2. Add the mngads-server SDK (mngads-adserver-sdk.jar) to the libs folder of your app as well
+2. Add the [mng-ads.jar Android SDK] to the libs folder of your app as well
 3. If building with Android studio, add the libs to gradle, for instance:

     compile files('libs/mngads-adserver-sdk.jar')